RavoPL/the-storyteller/README.md

 ## Known Bugs

-Slug Error with Migrations, not sure how to fix it, can't make most recent migration
+Slug Error with Migrations, not sure how to fix it, can't make most recent migration This error also caused the /admin panel to completely break down and made it inaccessible if DEBUG is turned off

 ## Deployment